MinecraftCitiesNetwork/democracycraft-wiki/docs/jobs/professions/realtor.md

 Buy and sell property.
 You can list it under #realestate on Discord!

+- For more info, read this guide!
+[Guide - Making Money](https://wiki.democracycraft.net/government/money/)
 - Find a player-owned company to work for with the DC #employment channel: [DC Employment](https://discord.gg/democracy)